 |PragmaBed Simple Base Quad Fold||Heavy-duty steel construction can hold more than 1,000 pounds||$78|

-The pinewood slats deliver even support meant to last for decades, to avoid the development of “soft spots” that cause mattress sagging and deterioration.
-The slats are wrapped in non-slip fabric to keep the mattress in place during the night, as well as keep the slats evenly spaced.
+The solid wood slats deliver even support meant to last for decades, to avoid the development of “soft spots” that cause mattress sagging and deterioration.
+The slats are oversized to keep the mattress in place and supported during the night, while letting air flow through the mattress’s base.

-A queen size foundation is $300 and measures 80 inches by 60 inches by 8.5 inches.
+A queen size foundation is $499 and measures 62 inches by 81.75 inches by 13.5 inches.
 The bed frame comes with free shipping, and most orders arrive within one week.
 You can assemble the foundation within minutes without the use of tools, as the parts lock together.
-Every foundation also includes a 5-year warranty that covers structural and quality defects.
+Every platform bed also includes a 1-year warranty that covers structural and quality defects.

 Amerisleep also sells adjustable bed bases, compatible with foam and hybrid mattresses.
 Elevate your head and feet with a wireless remote for better sleep, or relax with a full-body massage.
 You charge your electronic devices with one of eight USB ports.
 And you can throw out your old, blaring alarm clock, as the base lets you set a gentle-wake alarm.

-A queen size adjustable bed frame is $1900, with free shipping and optional white glove delivery.
+A queen size Amerisleep adjustable bed frame is $1520, with free shipping and optional white glove delivery.
 The adjustable bed base comes with a 20-year warranty.

 The durable pinewood of a Zoma Foundation provides consistent support for your memory foam mattress.
 The foundation has a slatted platform bed design, with the slats wrapped in no-slip fabric to keep your mattress in place Polyester knit fabric covers the sides of the foundation.